VirtiJain04/VirtiJain04/README.md

-I want to work on following topics-
+Hey!
+I am Virti and here is the list of topics that I would like to work on next -

 1. Cultural Heritage Preservation using Computer Vision
 2. Healthcare Data Analysis
 3. Natural Language Processing (NLP) for Indian Language.